svn2233/applestoredata_sql_project/Apple Store Dataset SQL Project.md

 By: Steven Nguyen

 ## Introduction
 In this project I will use SQL Lite to explore and analyze data and provide insights to the stakeholder.
+The dataset is found on Kaggle a website that offers free public datasets for all.

 ## Objective
 An aspiring developer aims to create apps for the Apple App Store and seeks data-driven insights to determine which app to build.
 To provide valuable insights to my stakeholder, I will address questions such as:

-	1.What App Categories are the most popular?
+ 	1. What App Categories are the most popular?
-	2.What price should the stakeholder set for his app?
+	2. What price should the stakeholder set for his app?
-	3.How Can he maximize users rating?
+	3. How Can he maximize users rating?
-	4.Is there any trends that is seen in the database?
+	4. Is there any trends that is seen in the database?

 ## Stakeholders